 • Support Deaf children and families

-Chesterfield Royal Hospital NSH Foundation Trust successfully renewed its certification as a Disability Confident Employer in 2019.
+Chesterfield Royal Hospital NHS Foundation Trust successfully renewed its certification as a Disability Confident Employer in 2019.

 In 2018 we signed up to the TUC’s Dying to Work Voluntary Charter, which aims to help employees who become terminally ill at work.
 The Trust is committed to supporting any colleague who becomes terminally ill.
 Through signing the charter we hope to raise greater awareness of this initiative across our workforce, partner agencies and local communities.
 We will also seek to ensure we are doing all we can to support colleagues who receive a terminal diagnosis while working for the Trust.